top of page

 Flowers

-The pale blue to mauve flowers appear from April to June.
-They are arranged in dense umbel-like heads at the terminal ends of the stems
+The five-petalled pale blue to mauve flowers appear from April to June.
+They are arranged in dense umbel-like (umbellate) cymes heads at the terminal ends of the stems.

 Possible lookalikes

-There are several species of Cornsalad, Valerianella locusta being the most common.
+There are several species of cornsalad, Valerianella locusta being the most common.
 Their seed shapes distinguish them but all species are edible.
-Some may confuse Forget-me-not (Myosotis spp) with Cornsalad.
-However, Forget-me-not has much larger flowers and the stems do not branch into pairs
+Some may confuse Forget-me-not (Myosotis spp), pictured, with cornsalad.
+However, forget-me-not has much larger flowers and the stems do not branch into pairs.

 Always stay safe when foraging.
 You need to be 100% sure of your identification, 100% sure that your foraged item is edible, and 100% sure that you are not allergic to it (it is good practice to always try a small amount of any new food you are consuming).
 If in doubt, leave it out!